 I have always wanted to go to Alaska and am so thrilled with our trip.
 From the black bears, bald eagles, whales, moose, and puffins, to the inspiring mountains and glaciers we enjoyed every moment.
 We learned so much about the plants, animals and landscape of this beautiful place and had so much fun as we experienced many adventures with our guides to lead us.
 I expected it to be the experience of a lifetime and it was.

 This Travel Journal submitted by C. Ramlo details her Alaska Wildland Collection land tour with AdventureSmith Explorations.
-Read all Travel Reviews for more insights from our alumni travelers and experts, or contact one of our Adventure Specialists to learn more about these wilderness adventures and small ship cruises: 1-877-620-2875
+Read all Travel Reviews for more insights from our alumni travelers and experts, or contact one of our Adventure Specialists to learn more about our Alaska trips and small ship Alaska cruises: 1-877-620-2875